wp-plugins/bulletproof-security/readme.txt

 = Does the BulletProof Plugin create or write the .htaccess files? =

-No. The .htaccess files have already been created for you.
-You can add additional code to the master .htaccess files, edit the .htaccess files or create completely new .htaccess master files from within the WordPress Dashboard using the built-in BPS File Editor
-- no FTP required.
+Yes and No. As of BPS .46 one-click file writing has begun.
+The BPS master .htaccess files have already been created for you.
+You can add additional code to the master .htaccess files, edit the .htaccess files or create completely new .htaccess master files from within the WordPress Dashboard using the built-in BPS File Editor - no FTP required.
 BPS could also just be used simply as an online .htaccess file manager.
 The current version of BulletProof Security is primarily designed to perform file copying, renaming and moving of the master .htaccess files and of course making your website BulletProof to hackers.
-BPS does have file writing capability, but the file writing is designed to be real time file editing that the website owner has complete control over instead of an "auto-writing" approach.
-Automatic or "AutoMagic" mode with complete automated file writing will be available in later versions of BulletProof Security.
+Most of the file writing capability in BPS is designed to be real time file editing using the built-in File Editor that the website owner has complete control over instead of an "auto-writing" approach.
+Fully automatic or "AutoMagic" mode with complete automated file writing will be available in later versions of BulletProof Security.

 == Screenshots ==